deckerego/tally_pi/docs/INSTALLING.md

-Currently there are three different light modules you can specify within the TallyPi configuration file at `/etc/tallypi.conf`: the default `neopixel` module that users the Adafruit Blinka libraries, the `unicornhat` module for the Pimoroni Unicorn pHat, and the `mock` module for testing.
+Currently there are three different light modules you can specify within the TallyPi configuration file at `/etc/tallypi.conf`: the default `neopixel` module that users the Adafruit Blinka libraries, the `blinka` module for the Pimoroni Blinka! pHat, the `unicornhat` module for the Pimoroni Unicorn pHat, and the `mock` module for testing.
 Aside from setting the correct value for `light_module` in `/etc/tallypi.conf`, you will also need to install the necessary libraries to drive the appropriate type of device.

 ### Installing the NeoPixel Libraries